ozesince02/LinkedIn-Job-Application-Automation/README.md

-Certainly!
-Here's a README.md template for your Selenium-based LinkedIn job automation project:

 # LinkedIn Job Automation

 Automate the process of searching for Python developer jobs on LinkedIn, logging in to your account, and saving job listings as well as following companies of interest.